Will we meet before the birth?

 Once I arrive at a birth, I typically do not leave unless your labor allows for it.
 I may take breaks and give some alone time, but I am there to show the story of your birth and labor process.
 Breaks are only taken at an appropriate time of course.
 Essentially, I’m in it for the long haul.
 It’s part of being a birth worker.

 Will you post my photos or video on your Facebook Page or Website or otherwise?

 We will go over in your meet and greet what you are and are not comfortable with being released.
 I do not share any revealing content without permission and signed release.
-You will get to see footage first and approve before sharing unless you say otherwise.
-When it comes protecting identity, I stick to using “Mom and Dad”, and changing baby’s name to protect identity is also an option.
+You will get to see footage first and approve before sharing, unless you say otherwise.
+We can protect identity by sticking to first name bases, only using terms “Mom, Dad, and baby”, and even changing name’s.

 Exactly how much do you “show” of the birth?

 When it comes to displaying my work on my website, advertising, marketing pieces, or video, I typically display only modest photographs and video clips.
 Footage and images that may seem “immodest” have all been shared with full consent of the parents.
 How I document your birth completely depends completely on you, and we will discuss this in your meet and greet.
 I generally try and shoot very modestly, but this is birth and sometimes this is inevitable in order to get the shot.
 I will be very sensitive and try to document the birth to whatever extent you are comfortable with and would like to see.